nagyesta/cache-only/README.md

-All of these are glued together by the implementations of [CachingServiceTemplate](src/main/java/com/github/nagyesta/cacheonly/core/CachingServiceTemplate.java) are wiring these all together by managing how the bulk request is split, then each part is looked up from the cache using the cache support.
+All of these are glued together by the implementations of [CachingServiceTemplate](src/main/java/com/github/nagyesta/cacheonly/core/CachingServiceTemplate.java) which are managing how the bulk request is split, then each part is looked up from the cache using the cache support.
 For those which were missed, we can decide to merge into a bulk request and call the real API.
 When the response is received, we just need to make sure each partial response is saved to the cache one-by-one.
 (Please check out the [wiki](https://github.com/nagyesta/cache-only/wiki) for more details)